yeehaa123/elab/CHAT/platform.md

 ### Why the proposed research team would be the best to perform this research:

 This research is extremely new, and we are leaders in our pursuit of this coding platform.
 At Coding the Humanities, we have developed three courses in coding for humanities students, two of which are already running and one which will begin in September 2014.
-We have also organized and given a workshop EXPLAIN MORE?.
+We have also organized and given a workshop on Coding the Humanities in January 2014.
 In effect we have begun to develop a platform and see the great potential for what can be achieved if we can expand it.
 Jan Hein Hoogstad has a phenomenal background both in the humanities fields of Cultural Analysis and Literature, as well as in programming.
 Marijn Koolen has developed expertise in Artificial Intelligence, information retrieval, and information science, making him an ideal fit for this project.
 Robin Boast has worked in the digital humanities for over 30 years and currently teaches on Cultural Information Science, Neo-colonial information governance, and the history and sociology of digitally and collecting.
 Sabrina Sauer is an Assistant Professor at the University of Amsterdam.
 Her research has included examining what happens when the ideas of ordinary people become the starting point for the design of new ICT’s, and this platform pulls previously uninvolved humanities people into ICT's.
 Joris van Zundert, researcher and developer at the KNAW, manages project Aflab.
 This project determine the requirements of a digital infrastructure for humanities and to explore and test drive the possibilities of computational humanities for that field, relating directly to this project.

 ### Plans for software and data management and sharing